wellrodrig/Whatsapp-Spy/README.md

 * Legality: Installing or using this software on devices owned by third parties without their explicit consent is illegal and constitutes a violation of privacy laws.

 * Creator Disclaimer: The creator and contributors of this project are not liable for any misuse or unlawful actions conducted by users of this software.
+* Another Disclaimer: I have no idea what I'm doing here.

 ## Features
 ✔️ full launcher stealth with no app icon on the home screen or launcher